Possible causes of tongue biting during sleep

 Sleep apnoea is a condition in which breathing is repeatedly interrupted during sleep. 😴

-This can cause your tongue to relax and fall back into your airways, leading to tongue biting.
+This can cause your tongue to relax and fall back into your airways, leading to tongue biting and even exceesive drooling.

 Obesity, physical abnormalities, age, and family history can all contribute to the development of sleep apnoea.